 Dealing with Covid during Marathon Training

 There is never a good time to get covid (period!).
-After evading covid for 2.5 years, my time was due.
 Even though we’re 2.5 years into this pandemic, there is little known about return to sport guidelines for athletes post-covid since every case is variable.
 Fortunately, Omicron is mostly mild these days and the percentage of hospitalization is much lower, nonetheless, there is still fear and stress involved regarding long covid.
-I don’t write this post to provide any medical advice, you should always consult your primary care doctor first.
-I only share this post for others going through the same experience.
+This blog is not intended to provide medical advice, you should always consult your primary care physician first.
+I hope this blog provides guidance on how to handle covid and return to running.

-The first thing my friend Dr. Arvind Nishtala and I did was classify the severity of my covid case.
+Fortunately, my running friend is also a sports cardiologist and helped me classify the severity of my covid case.
 There are updated CDC guidelines now differentiating between severity and return to sport.
 Fortunately, my covid case was more mild than a typical cold.
 My symptoms were: sore throat days 1-3, mild congestion & phlegm days 4-5, lethargy & fatigue day 6-8).
 I did have a cough throughout that lasted for about 3-4 weeks total.
 My average sleep during covid was 10 hours/night.
 While my initial covid test was faint early on, the T line did get darker and indicated more viral load by day 5.

 That being said, my return to run started about 9 days of complete rest.
 I took an extra 2 days since I wasn’t racing Berlin anymore.
 I gradually returned to running once I tested negative.
 Coach Mario had me doing 3 miles the first day, and adding a mile each day after that for about 5 days.
 The following week, we started doing very light workouts again but still keeping volume low.
 My heart rate was still elevated by 5-10 bpm, which could be normal due to not running for 9 days.
 All in all, it took me about 4 weeks to feel normal during running.
 I fortunately never experienced shortness of breath or chest pain, but I did have difficulty with running anything faster than threshold pace.
 It took about 6 weeks total for me to feel 100% normal with running and hitting paces I normally would.